How Notify uses personal data and cookies.

 We have appointed a Data Protection Officer who is in charge of privacy-related matters for us.
 If you have any questions about this privacy notice, please contact the Data Protection Officer using the details set out below.

-Our full details are: Notify Technology Ltd, Cobalt Business Exchange, Newcastle Upon Tyne, NE28 9NZ
+Our full details are: Notify Technology Ltd, Cobalt Business Exchange, Newcastle, Tyne and Wear, NE28 9NZ

 Name of Data Protection Officer: Duncan Davies, CEO